-The first successful test of pasteurisation occurred on April 20th 1864 by Louis Pasteur.
+The first successful test of pasteurisation occurred on April 20th, 1864 by Louis Pasteur.
 It has been used in wine-making and milk production – reducing bacterial infections.

 Radioactivity was first discovered in 1896 by the French scientist Henri Becquerel.
 Marie Curie and others helped develop these discoveries enabling a greater use e.g. X Rays.

 Special relativity is a theory of the structure of space-time.
 It was introduced in Albert Einstein’s 1905 paper “On the Electrodynamics of Moving Bodies”.
 It included the famous formula E = MC2